top of page

 THE HUMANISTIC THERAPIES

-The humanistic therapies are a "family" of therapy approaches that view each person as having a unique story and way of moving forwards that embraces freedom of choice.
+The humanistic therapies are a family of therapy approaches that view each person as having a unique story and way of moving forwards that embraces freedom of choice.
 Humanistic therapies prize your authenticity and ablility to create your own meaningful "self" and life.
 They aim to help you develop your potential and adaptivity, and to become more creatively and fully alive.

 Humanistic therapies draw on existential philosophy.
 They address what it means to exist as a human being and the freedom and responsibility we have to shape our lives.
 Rather than pursuing an unattainable goal of pure happiness, the humanistic therapies acknowledge and welcome the difficult givens of life that we all face (including the therapist), such as anxiety, aloneness, and fear of the unknown.
 They explore the whole of you, not just your thoughts and behaviours but also your senses, body, identity, spirituality, memories, fantasies, dreams, and values.